SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 {: .box-note}
 <span class="material-icons-outlined">info</span> **Note:** At the moment of writing, I'm going to start my fourth year of education in an *istituto tecnico* with a specialization in ICT/Computer Science.
 Having quite a lot of experience with this type of school, that's the one I can give you more information.

 *Istituto tecnico* (technical institute) is a compromise between the *liceo* and the professional school: it offers both a wide theoretical education and a practical specialization in a specific field of study.
-It also integrates three to six months of internship (called "*alternanza scuola-lavoro*" in Italian) in a company, association or university from the third to the fifth and last year of study.

 *Indirizzi* of technical institutes are divided into 2 sectors, economic and technologic, further divided into the following specializations: